andrei-zgirvaci/hide-me/README.md

 #hide-me - mac and hostname random changer

 ##About
-Every time I was trying to do an attack throught a network, I needed to type same commands every time, put my interface down, change my mac address, change my hostname, putting interface back up, and restarting network-manager service, and when done, change my mac address and hostname to original one.
+Every time I was trying to do an attack throught a network, I needed to do some steps to make sure I was hidden, put my interface down, change my mac address, change my hostname, putting interface back up, and restarting network-manager service, and when done, changing my mac address and hostname to original one.
 This took me a while and sometimes I even forgot to do something from those steps.
 Then I came to an idea to make a script that does all that for me.
 Basicly this script will change the mac address to a random one and will pick a random hostname from specified file.

 ##Installation
 To install this script, type following commands in your shell: